SFGLab/MultiMM/README.md

 For ATAC-Seq data the user should provide a file with p-value in BigWig format.
 It is needed to have the library pyBigWig which does not work in Windows operating systems.

+**Attention!** For now MultiMM works only for human genome data.
+The code probaby can run for other organisms as well with a little debugging and modifications.

 ## Usage
 All the parameters of the model are saved within a `config.ini` file.
 This file should have the following form,